 Many retailers promote incentives for their energy products.

 Incentives are usually offered as sign-up bonuses.

-For example a $100 rebate or sign-up bonus will manifest as a $25 reduction in the quarterly bill value that is used to calculate WattPrice.
+For example a $100 rebate or sign-up bonus will manifest as a $25 reduction in a quarterly bill.

 Other kinds of non-cash incentives such as footy jumpers or movie tickets are not included in our WattPrice calculation.

 Discounting has become one of the main ways retailers compete and market their products, and it’s not uncommon to see discount rates of 40% or more.

 While large discounts might intuitively look attractive, remember that retailers also control the base prices that the discounts are calculated against, so a large discount is no guarantee of a competitive price.
 Sometimes products with no discount at all can be the most cost effective.